yinhui87/sublime-phpfmt/README.md

  * PrettyPrintDocBlocks              Prettify Doc Blocks
  * PSR2EmptyFunction                 Merges in the same line of function header the body of empty functions.
  * PSR2MultilineFunctionParams       Break function parameters into multiple lines.
+ * ReindentSwitchBlocks              Reindent one level deeper the content of switch blocks.
  * RemoveUseLeadingSlash             Remove leading slash in T_USE imports.
  * ReplaceBooleanAndOr               Convert from "and"/"or" to "&&"/"||".
 Danger!
 This pass leads to behavior change.
  * ReplaceIsNull                     Replace is_null($a) with null === $a.